ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
 It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

 ---

+## Phred Quality Score (Genomics)
+**Date:** March 18, 2026

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** December 14, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** April 10, 2026

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---